argoproj/argo-cd/docs/sso.md

 ## Overview

+There are two ways that SSO can be configured:

+* Bundled Dex OIDC provider - use this option your current provider does not support OIDC (e.g. SAML, LDAP) or if you wish to leverage any of Dex's connector features (e.g. the ability to map GitHub organizations and teams to OIDC groups claims).

+* Existing OIDC provider - use this if you already have an OIDC provider which you are using (e.g.
+  Okta, OneLogin, Auth0, Microsoft), where you manage your users, groups, and memberships.

+## Dex

 Argo CD embeds and bundles [Dex](https://github.com/coreos/dex) as part of its installation, for the purpose of delegating authentication to an external identity provider.
 Multiple types of identity providers are supported (OIDC, SAML, LDAP, GitHub, etc...).
 SSO configuration of Argo CD requires